daht-x/sagitta/libraries/core/documentation/monads/result.md

   |:----------------|:------------------------------------|
   | `reduceFailure` | Creates a possible reduced failure  |
   | `reduceSuccess` | Creates an expected reduced success |

+- Return: A new value that can be the possible failure or the expected success.

 ***[Top](#resulttfailure-tsuccess)***